Oak Street Inn & Lounge in Cottleville features a cafe, restaurant, rooftop bar and speakeasy

 At 12,500 square feet, Oak Street Inn & Lounge will have a rooftop patio, an upscale restaurant on the main level, a speakeasy in the basement, eight hotel rooms and a breakfast cafe.
 A two-bedroom, two-and-a-half bath penthouse suite will be available on the third floor of the building.
 The breakfast cafe, Pink Willow, will be independently run.
 Everything else will be run by Chelsey and Nick Sweeten and Chris and Millie Shreves, owners of the property, and Michelle Branch, general manager.
 Sweeten and family also own Public School House, an event space in another historic property in Cottleville that frequently hosts pop-up bars.

-The rooftop patio, hotel rooms and Pink Willow are slated to open by late March or early April.
-The other amenities will open shortly after.
-In order to achieve their vision, the building is being completely renovated.
+The hotel rooms and Pink Willow are now open, while the rooftop patio is currently in a soft opening phase for the next few weeks.
+The Oak Street Lounge opens on Wednesday, Aug.
+7, and the speakeasy is slated to open this winter.
+In order to achieve their vision, the building has been completely renovated.
 They put in a new foundation, lifted the building to create a basement and put an addition on to the main level.

 Each aspect of Oak Street Inn & Lounge will have a distinct feel.
 The rooftop patio will provide picturesque views of the town of Cottleville and handcrafted cocktails.
 "The sunsets up there are breathtaking," said Branch.
 The restaurant on the main floor will be elegant and upscale, modeled after a historic European hotel visited by Sweeten last year.
 The basement speakeasy will be a classy spot for nightlife, featuring vinyl records, low-lit vibes, cocktails and small bites.

-The menu is still to be determined while they search for the perfect chef.
-"We'll give the chef a lot of autonomy and allow them free reign to come up with the menu that fits their specialty," Sweeten said.
+"We'll give the chef a lot of autonomy and allow them free reign to come up with the menu that fits their specialty," Sweeten said of the lounge.

 "The drinks will be European influenced with an American flair.
 The bartenders will be thoroughly trained to make handcrafted cocktails with homemade syrups and fresh ingredients," said Branch.
 The bar will have a ripple machine, a beverage-top media printer that can print pictures and messages on the froth of espresso, beer and cocktails.
 “Imagine being proposed to on top of an espresso martini,” Branch said.